mjhinek/comp1406/Tutorials/T2/README.md

 Submit a zip file with your `comp1406t2` folder and your `Money` and `Coin` classes.

+---

+You must complete the `Money` class to receive full marks for the tutorial.
+However, I strongly suggest you complete the `Coin` class as well.

+---

 ## Play Computer [10 minutes]

 Trace the following code.
 Show the values of `i`, `j`, and `sum` at every stage in the code (before the loop starts, during the iterations of the loop, and after the loop terminates.